wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

-Like transcriptomics data, "interactomics" measurements are stored in databases, such as [IntAct](https://www.ebi.ac.uk/intact/home) and can be used to obtain insights into cell-wide protein interaction networks ({numref}`protein_network`).
-Groups of highly connected proteins, i.e., with many interactions, can indicate e.g., protein complexes or signalling pathways within or between cells; protein-DNA relations can be used to identify gene expression regulation programmes.
+Like transcriptomics data, "interactomics" measurements are stored in databases, such as [IntAct](https://www.ebi.ac.uk/intact/home), and can be used to obtain insights into cell-wide protein interaction networks ({numref}`protein_network`).
+Groups of highly connected proteins, i.e., with many interactions, can indicate e.g. protein complexes or signalling pathways within or between cells; protein-DNA relations can be used to identify gene expression regulation programmes.